dartoos-dev/well_formed/README.md

 ## Overview

-Well-**Form**ed Widget Fields — Well-Formed is a form field package designed to relieve the developer of much of the form-related coding by providing out-of-the-box field masking, validation, smart trimming, and more.
+Well-**Form**ed Widget Fields — Well-Formed is a form field package designed to relieve developers of much of the form-related coding.
+This is achieved by providing out-of-the-box field masking, validation, smart trimming, and more.

 In addition, this package aims to:

-- improve the readability of the source code by providing form fields that have "semantic" names — names that convey their purpose at first glance — such as "EmailField", "DigitFields", "Ipv4Field", and so on.
+- improve source code readability by providing form fields with "semantic" names — names that convey their purpose at first glance — such as "EmailField", "DigitField", "IntField", "Ipv4Field", and so on.
-- select the keyboard type according to the field's purpose.
+- automate the selection of the keyboard type according to the field's purpose.
 - **not to end up being yet another buggy Flutter form package!**.

 In order to be a reliable package, every class is well-documented and fully unit